Criminal Justice in Rwanda

 A few other useful tips:

-- pass on the name of the consular staff member you have most contact with;
+- Give your visitors the name of the consular staff member you have most contact with;

 - Check that visiting times and procedures have not changed;

 - Let them know what they can bring in for you (i.e., locally bought tobacco, but not duty-free).

 The following excerpt is taken from the prisons section of the U.S. Department of Country Report for Human Rights Practices (known as the Human Rights Report) for Rwanda for 2013: